minkyoo9/JEDIS/README.md

 ## Model Training
 ### 1. Dataset Preparation
 To prepare the dataset for training, follow these steps:
+1. Download the raw data and pretrained model from [this link](https://github.com/minkyoo9/JEDIS/releases/download/materials/data.tar.gz).
-1. Use **`Data_processing.ipynb`** to generate the training dataset.
+2. Use **`Data_processing.ipynb`** to generate the training dataset.
    - This notebook will create datasets in the format:
      **`Emb_Dataset_ratio{ratio}_max{maxn}_{random_seed}`**.
-2. Ensure that the dataset is properly processed and saved for use in training.
+3. Ensure that the dataset is properly processed and saved for use in training.

 ### 2. Train the Model
 Once the dataset is ready, run the training script using the following command: